How to Buy a House in 2026

 4. Don't Forget About Closing Costs

-As the homebuyer, there are certain expenses you can expect to cover when finalizing the sale.
-These are called closing costs, and they typically add up to 2% to 5% of the sale price.
-Closing costs often include:
+As the homebuyer, you can expect to pay closing costs when finalizing the sale.
+They typically range from 2% to 5% of the sale price, but it may be possible to reduce your closing costs by negotiating lower fees.
+Closing costs typically include:

 • Lender fees: That can include loan origination fees and any money you're putting toward discount points, which are optional fees that reduce your interest rate.

-• Fees from third-party service providers: You'll likely have to pay for a home inspection, appraisal, title search services and title insurance premiums.
-Real estate attorney fees may also be on the table.
+• Fees from third-party service providers: You'll likely have to pay for a home inspection, home appraisal, title search services and title insurance premiums.
+You might also be responsible for real estate attorney fees.

-• Prepayments: When you button up a home sale, the mortgage lender will likely require you to prepay a portion of your homeowners insurance premium and annual property tax bill.
+• Prepayments: Your mortgage lender will likely require you to prepay a portion of your homeowners insurance premium and annual property tax bill.
 You might have to do the same for mortgage insurance.
 Again, these funds will be held in an escrow account.

 5. Prepare Your Credit